blackout157w/addict50plus/BUILDGUIDE.md

 ![acry4](https://github.com/user-attachments/assets/888261e6-15cb-4546-9e56-255a6dd1eb7a)

-Place 2mm of acrylic on the bottom side and secure with screws.The rubber feet stabilize the position of the image.When using a rotary encoder, I think it will be easier to push the button if you attach the rubber feet near the rotary encoder.
+Place 2mm of acrylic on the bottom side and secure with screws.
+The rubber feet stabilize the position of the image.When using a rotary encoder, I think it will be easier to push the button if you attach the rubber feet near the rotary encoder.

 ![acry5](https://github.com/user-attachments/assets/50af4fb0-865e-4fdd-9e38-2dec7b14b745)